Flour, eggs, water and whatever.

 For optimal, authentic flavour you should use lard.

 Brown the cabbage in the fat which has been heated with the sugar.
-Add pepper, and stir and cook.
-Cover after five minutes and cook until done. ("Done" means that it has cooked down, has a glorious colour and flavour.)
-Season to taste with salt.
+In a Dutch Oven, on medium heat, this takes about 30 minutes.
+(Using less cabbage and a larger fry pan, this might take less time.)
+Add pepper and salt and continue to cook to desired "doneness". ("Done" means that it has cooked down, and has a glorious colour and flavour.)
+Season to taste with more salt - though this may not be necessary.

 Cook the noodles in boiling salted water until tender.
-Combine with cooked cabbage heat and serve
+Combine with cooked cabbage and serve.